bman1700/bman1700/README.md

 - 👋 Hi, I’m @bman1700
 - 👀 I’m interested in ...
 Quantitative Finance
 - 🌱 I’m currently learning ...
 Algorithmic Trading
 - 💞️ I’m looking to collaborate on ...
-Quant Finance projects
+Quant Finance Projects
 - 📫 How to reach me ...

 <!---